 I hope that these few tips about the trip to Vesuvius will come in handy and you‘ll find your best way to visit Mount Vesuvius on this list.

-Visit Vesuvis with Naples Pass: a card for Naples public transport
+Visit Vesuvis with Naples Pass: a card for Naples public transport and attractions

 During your trip in Naples you will need to use public transport in order to visit Vesuvius.
 A smart way for tourists to do this is to buy the Naples Pass.